Severson-Group/AMDS/CurrentCard/docs/README.md

 ### Analog to Digtal Converter
 A single-ended ADC was selected.
 The ADC used is the Texas Instruments ADS8860.
 It is pseudo-differential input, SPI output, SAR ADC.
 The maximum data throughput for a single chip is 1 MSPS but decreases by a factor of N for N devices in the daisy-chain.
-The input voltage range is 0-5V.
+The input voltage range is 0-4.5V.
 The positive input pin of the ADC `AINP` is connected to the output of the low pass filter, and the negative input pin `AINN` is connected to `GND`.

+**Note:** The different stages of the current sensor card described above convert the input current into a voltage in the range of 0.2V - 4.5V.
+Therefore, 0 input current corresponds to 2.35V at the ADC input.
+The positive peak corresponds to 4.5V and the negative peak corresponds to 0.2V.

 ### Connectors
 - There are two screw terminals `P5` and `P6` to connect the conductor in which the current is to be measured